zacharyz/octopress/source/_posts/2012-04-09-haystack-rock-cannon-beach.markdown

 thought I would take advantage of the opportunity and spend the weekend at the coast shooting Haystack Rock at Cannon Beach.

-The weather promised clear skies and warm weather (for Oregon Coast at least).
+The weekend promised clear skies and warm weather (for the Oregon Coast at least).
 Unfortunately I was cheated out of a glorious sunset and instead had to settle for this.

 Despite my inactivity for posting pictures over the last 6 months - photography has still been on my mind.
-The new year has brought about a ton of postive changes and I am excited as ever to advantage of them.
+The new year has brought about a ton of postive changes and I am as excited as ever.

 Stay tuned for many more pictures to come in 2012.